 Leave Cars Land by walking between Flo's and Radiator Springs Racers, and you'll be in Paradise Pier.

 It looks like a wooden roller coaster, but it actually runs on metal rails, zipping around above Paradise Bay.
-Keep your eyes open when you do loop around Mickey Mouse's face and if you can stop screaming long enough, try to sneak a peek at the rest of the park as you go.
+Keep your eyes open when you do the loop and if you can stop screaming long enough, try to sneak a peek at the rest of the park as you go.

 If you've seen an oceanside Ferris wheel somewhere else, this one will seem familiar, with the patterns of blinking lights that are so mesmerizing to watch.
 The twist here is a big, smiling Mickey Mouse face in the middle that makes this unmistakably a Disney attraction.